Toward machine learning interatomic potentials for modeling uranium mononitride: Conclusions

 \section{Conclusions}

-We presented two machine learning interatomic potentials that can describe uranium mononitride and can be used for studying its behavior at the atomic-scales.
-As it has been shown in previous studies, developing a MLIP for nuclear fuels, more specifically for actinide compounds can be a challenging task.
-It is worth mentioning that although training errors seem to favor the ANI potential, in practical terms, the property predictions of both ANI and HIP-NN neural networks are comparable and they exhibit good agreement with a large and selective set of computational and experimental metrics.
-The temperature dependent specific heat capacity was also studied using the potentials, both capable of reproducing the experimental data even at high temperatures.
-This was also reinforced by the accurate prediction of the phonon spectra.
-We expect to further explore other properties such as vibrational entropy that can be used in multiscale codes to evaluate fuel performance.
+We present two machine learning interatomic potentials that can describe uranium mononitride for studying atomic-scale phenomenon and for predicting physical properties.
+As shown in previous studies, developing a machine learning interatomic potential for nuclear fuels can be a challenging task, especially for actinide compounds.

+First, each potential was validated with the 300~K lattice parameter, 0~K elastic constants, 0~K bulk modulus and phonon spectra.
+Further validation investigated the temperature-dependent lattice parameter, specific heat capacity and bulk modulus over a temperature range from 300~K to 2700~K. Both potentials are capable of accurately reproducing DFT-MD simulation results and experimental data, when available.

-The potentials were used to evaluate defect energies, key for a good understanding of the nuclear fuel behavior under irradiation.
+The potentials were also validated by evaluating defect energies, key for a good understanding of the nuclear fuel behavior under irradiation.
 We find that both developed potentials demonstrate excellent agreement with reference DFT calculations for point defect energies.

-The HIP-NN trained potential was used to calculate migration barriers for several defects showing a good agreement with DFT calculations, despite these rare events not being included in the training dataset.
-Similarly, xenon incorporation energies are predicted with agreement to DFT and reference classical MD potential.
-It should be noted that xenon was also not included in the dataset and the interactions were described using the Buckingham parameters developed with the classical potential.
+The HIP-NN trained potential was also used to calculate migration barriers for several defects.
+Despite these rare events not being included in the training dataset, HIP-NN predictions show reasonable agreement with DFT calculations.
+HIP-NN was also used to study diffusion coefficients and diffusion mechanisms, achieving results consistent with experiment.
+Xenon incorporation energies, calculated with a hybrid HIP-NN and Buckingham potential model, are also in close agreement with DFT.
+Finally, we demonstrate the capability of HIP-NN to perform large-scale cascade simulations.

-We expect to leverage these potentials to predict additional properties that can improve mechanistic modeling, such as vibrational entropies.
-We also anticipate applying other techniques, such as experimental refinement to improve the potentials.
+Future work will explore additional properties, such as vibrational entropy, to further enhance multiscale simulation capabilities for fuel performance.
+We also anticipate applying other techniques, such as experimental refinement to improve the agreement with experiment.